Leev1tan/langchain/README.md

 # MAC-SQL: Memory, Attention, and Composition for Text-to-SQL

-MAC-SQL is an innovative agent that uses Memory, Attention, and Composition techniques for text-to-SQL generation.
+MAC-SQL is an innovative framework that uses Memory, Attention, and Composition techniques for text-to-SQL generation.
-This project implements the MAC-SQL agent using LangChain, Together AI models, and provides a Streamlit interface for interaction.
+This project implements a multi-agent collaborative architecture based on the [MAC-SQL paper](https://arxiv.org/abs/2312.11242) using LangChain, Together AI models, and provides a Streamlit interface for interaction.

 ## Features

+- **Multi-Agent Architecture**: Three specialized agents work together
+  - **Selector**: Handles schema and example selection
+  - **Decomposer**: Understands questions and plans queries
+  - **Refiner**: Generates and refines SQL queries
-- **Memory**: Maintains conversation context for better SQL generation
+- **Memory**: Maintains conversation context and example store
 - **Attention**: Focuses on relevant schema information
 - **Composition**: Multi-step process for SQL generation
 - **Evaluation**: Benchmark evaluation on mini-bird dataset
-- **User Interface**: Streamlit web interface for interaction
-- **Database Support**: Works with both PostgreSQL and SQLite
+- **Database Support**: Works with PostgreSQL databases
+- **User Interface**: Streamlit web interface with chat interface

 ## Quick Start